Your Complete Eating Guide to Hoi An Central Market

 If you enter the food court from the back, where it meets the outdoor wet (produce) market, then you’ll have to pass through another building to get there.
 Vegetarians, be warned because this building houses the meat market.
 Here, vendors chop away at hunks of pork, chicken, and beef throughout the day, selling them to food stalls, chefs, and cooking class groups that pass through regularly.

-When to Visit the Food Court
+When to Visit the Food Court in Hoi An Central Market

 The food court is open every day from 6 am to 7 pm.
 This is good news if you’re an early riser, as you can grab a quick, traditional breakfast here.
 (Just note that menus stay the same throughout the day and don’t feature western fares like bacon and eggs.)